 - 2-3 dashes of bitters; Angostura is traditional and works well; Fee Brothers’ Whiskey Barrel-Aged Old Fashioned Bitters are better

-Place the sugar in an Old Fashioned glass and douse with the bitters; add a few drops of water, and stir until the sugar is dissolved.
-Add the whiskey and give a few good stirs to further dissolve the sugar, then add a couple of large ice cubes.
-Stir a few times to chill; garnish, if you like, with a slice of orange and a cherry, though it’s perfectly fine to skip this step.
-If you’re accustomed to topping the drink with soda, at least give it a chance once without; your father brought you up to be open-minded.
+Place the sugar in an Old Fashioned glass and douse with the bitters; add a few drops of water.
+Add the whiskey and stir until sugar is dissolved.
+Add a couple of large ice cubes and stir a few times to chill.
+Garnish, if you like, with a slice of orange and a cherry.